hamedf62/svelte-persian-datepicker/README.md

 - **Modal Mode**: Can be displayed as modal
 - **Dual Input**: Separate inputs for range selection
 - **Validation**: Built-in date validation and disable rules
+- **Smart Range Selection**:
+    - **Cross-Month Preview**: See your selected range highlight even when navigating between months.
+    - **Dynamic Disabling**: Automatically disables dates before the start date during range selection.
+    - **Easy Reset**: Clicking a new date when a range is already selected resets and starts a new selection.
+- **Reactive Model**: Seamlessly syncs with parent state changes, supporting asynchronous data loading.

 ## 🚀 Installation